 Year of Call: 2004

-Dee is a recognised expert in discrimination law.
-Her practice primarily consists of multi-week trials involving multiple and complex claims.
-She is instructed by employers, employees and unions.
+As a recognised expert in her field, her practice primarily consists of multi-week trials involving multiple and complex allegations.
+She is instructed by employers, employees and unions in high value or important claims.
 Due to her expertise, she regularly advises NGOs and government agencies on the development of discrimination law and she has delivered judicial training on discrimination law at ERA in Trier funded by the European Commission.
 She is also Head of Employment within Cloisters.

-Over the past 14 years, Dee has acted in matters covering all forms of discrimination in the employment field.
-She has represented and advised clients in the following sectors:
+Over the past 17 years, she has represented and advised clients in the following sectors:

 Dee has conducted independent investigations into sensitive employment matters.